achtnullzwei/Doorman/docs/en/changelog/firmware.md

 - **Show Bus Activity via Status LED**
    Added a new switch that, when enabled, makes the status LED blink briefly to indicate bus activity.
 Helpful for debugging and verifying communication with the door system.
 Disabled by default.

+- **Subdevices**
+   By using sub-devices, entities can now be grouped and organized more logically in Home Assistant.

 ### ✨ Improvements
 - **Refined Configuration for Ring to Open**